blazium-engine/blazium-docs/tutorials/io/data_paths.rst

 Accessing files in the project folder (``res://``)
 --------------------------------------------------

-Godot considers that a project exists in any folder that contains a ``project.godot`` text file, even if the file is empty.
+Blazium considers that a project exists in any folder that contains a ``project.godot`` text file, even if the file is empty.
 The folder that contains this file is your project's root folder.